 How to eat your butteries

-We like to eat butteries both when they’re still warm out of the oven, and also cold in the following days.
-In some ways the flavour seems to get even better from the next day on!
+We like to eat butteries both when they’re still warm out of the oven and cold the following day.
+In some ways, the flavour seems to get even better from the next day on!

 Jam is my favourite thing to eat with them, whereas Phil prefers them plain.